SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-two.markdown

 <!--CRLF-->

-The first parameter for the new frame is the image for the animation, the second is the time (or delay) that this frame should show for, as the background animation is a single image, this is 0 to show it is continuous.&nbsp; Finally we add our new frame to the animation.
+The first parameter for the new frame is the image for the animation, the second is the time (or delay) that this frame should show for, as the background animation is a single image, this is 0 to show it is continuous.
+Finally we add our new frame to the animation.

 Next we need to add the background animation to the background sprite and setup it is default parameters: